mohitgupta3/Neural_Networks_With_Numpy/README.md

         ```python
             python3 neural_net.py train ./data ./new_model
         ```

-    v) Caution:-

-        If you see the following exception:-
-                Exception : Not able to parse MNIST Data Please download the mnist_train.csv from the above mentioned link.

 ## Testing the model
 1) I have already provided the trained model inside the model folder and the test data inside the data folder.